SSAgov/uef-usability-findings/uef-findings-round12.md

 ## The Prototype

 The prototype was designed to incorporate two separate scenarios.
-The first scenario walked the participant through a MySSA application testing all patterns listed above except one.
-The Tree Structure pattern was shown in the second scenario time permitting.
+The first scenario walked the participant through a fake MySSA application testing all patterns listed above except one.
+The Tree Structure pattern was shown in the second scenario, time permitting.

 ## Viewport Sizes